 If you are unable to read the smaller lines, the doctor will ask you to determine the characters on the higher lines.
 From there, a starting point is determined for further testing to narrow down your unique prescription.

 During a comprehensive eye exam, your eye doctor does much more than just determine your prescription for eyeglasses or contact lenses.
-Drs.
-Johnson & Unruh will also check your eyes for common eye diseases, color vision, assess how your eyes work together, and evaluate your eyes as an indicator of your overall health.
+Dr. Johnson will also check your eyes for common eye diseases, color vision, assess how your eyes work together, and evaluate your eyes as an indicator of your overall health.

 Why it’s Important to Get Regular Eye Exams